 In 2006, I returned to Burning Man with less of the frenzied enthusiasm and outlandish expectations of the year before.
 The goal, I decided, was simply to capture something of the beauty, the creativity, the exuberance and what I took to be the deeper personal significance of Burning Man.
 I abandoned the idea of capturing the event in any objective sense, favoring instead a more personal perspective, one more closely aligned with fine art photography than photojournalism.
 It was also the year I hit on a workable two-camera strategy for photographing the event, one that was flexible, relatively light, and spared me from having to make constant lens changes in a dusty and harsh environment.
 In retrospect, I consider it one my best years at Burning Man.

 Burning Man 2005

 2005 was my second year at Burning Man.
 The original plan was to create a photoessay—a journalistic piece combining images and text.
-My impulse was to try, in some small way, to make sense of the phenomenon known as Burning Man.
-I only realized afterward how impossible that would be.
-I came home with about 1,500 photos and a whole notebook full of amazing quotes and stories.
-But mostly I returned with a sense of utter bewilderment.
-What to do with all the material?
-Looking over the photos, I decided that captions were probably extraneous.
-The best approach would be to simply let the images speak for themselves.
-As we know, no words can properly convey the experience of Burning Man to someone who has never been to the event.
+My impulse was to try, in some small way, to convey the experience of Burning Man.
+I realized only afterward how impossible that would be.
+I came home with about 1,500 photos and a notebook full of remarkable quotes and stories.
+But looking over the photos, captions seemed extraneous.
+I asked myself, why not simply let the images speak for themselves?
+As we know, no words can properly convey the experience of Burning Man to someone who’s never been there.
 And for someone who has, words are hardly necessary.
 I selected 100 images, and left it at that.
 The format seemed to resonate, and it’s one I’ve kept to ever since.

 Press & Interviews